dcsaorg/DCSA-OpenAPI/domain/event/README.md

   - LSH (Experimental: Lashing serice provider)
   - BUK (Experimental: Bunker serice provider)

-<a name="v110"></a>[Release v1.1.0 (1 September 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.1.0)
----
-Cleanup done for OVS major release.
-Deprecated fields removed from Events.
-**NB:** This version is released before 1.0.4 - so all updates in 1.0.4 is **not** included here
-- remove deprecated `scheduleID` from `TransportSubscriptionBody`
-- An alternative `TransportSubscriptionBodyWithScheduleID` has been created to support backward compatability in T&T
-- `eventClassifierCode` added as a simple object
-- removed deprecated `vesselScheduleChangeRemark`, `transportCallID` and `eventTypeCode` from the `Operations-TransportEvent` (they are still included in the `TransportEvent` used for T&T)

 <a name="v104"></a>[Release v1.0.4 (...)](https://app.swaggerhub.com/domains-docs/dcsaorg/EVENT_DOMAIN/1.0.4)
 ---
 This release is to update T&T v2.2 (T&T with new subscription  module)